Solar Diverter vs Battery vs EV Charging

 A diverter is well suited to households with an electric immersion cylinder (common in all-electric homes or as a backup in homes with a heat pump).
 It needs no changes to your car or EV charger setup.
 It is often the lowest-cost, fastest-payback way to use surplus — particularly if you already heat water electrically and have a reasonable-sized array.

-To compare the two main UK diverter units head to head, see our immersun vs myenergi eddi comparison.
+To compare the two main UK diverter units head to head, see our immersun vs myenergi eddi comparison or our full best solar diverter UK review: eddi vs iBoost+.

 Home battery: surplus stored as electricity

 A home battery stores your solar surplus as electricity and releases it when the panels are not generating — typically in the evening.
-Instead of exporting at 5–15p/kWh, you use that stored electricity at home and avoid imports at 28p or more.
+Instead of exporting at a supplier-set Smart Export Guarantee rate (typically around 3–15p/kWh), you use that stored electricity at home and avoid imports at around 25p/kWh.
 The GivEnergy All-in-One is a widely installed UK option combining inverter and battery in a single unit.

 What it costs